yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/create-deployments/create-universe-multi-zone.md

 ## Prerequisites

-Before you start creating a universe, ensure that you performed steps applicable to the cloud provider of your choice, as described in [Configure a cloud provider](../../configure-yugabyte-platform/set-up-cloud-provider/).
+Before you start creating a universe, ensure that you performed steps applicable to the cloud provider of your choice, as described in [Configure cloud provider](../../configure-yugabyte-platform/set-up-cloud-provider/aws/).

 ## Create a universe